Foundation ~ the Pacific War

 When Japan completed post-war recovery and became an economically stable leader, Japan and Japanese people were asked to implement the proactive international contribution and interexchange activities.
 Many other organizations were launched within Japan pursuing private exchanges similar to AJS.
 Thus, AJS’s significance of existence that had been playing a major role in Japan-US interexchange through pre and post war periods, had to be altered and AJS is requested to seek new objectives.
 Local America-Japan Societies who had been individually acting locally were reorganized as the National Association of America-Japan Society (NAAJS) whose headquarters is stationed at AJS.
 Various programs were implemented interacting with those local America-Japan Societies.
 Also, AJS has expanded the link with local Japan Societies within USA through the National Association of Japan-America Societies (NAJAS) in US.

 AJS has been making efforts for increasing young, female and American members that had been rather minor groups in the Society.
 Also, AJS has been promoting various activities not only for its own but for interactive functions cooperating with other entities.

-AJS adopted a new corporate articles as a general incorporated association as of May 1st, 2012 and will commemorate its centennial anniversary on April 13th next year.
+AJS adopted a new corporate articles as a general incorporated association as of May 1st, 2012 and commemorated its centennial anniversary on April 13th 2017.
 At this beginning of the next 100 years, AJS established “Centennial Fund”.
 The purpose of this Fund is to continue the Society’s high intellectual activities through various educational, cultural and human interexchange wishing to forge closer ties of young people of the two nations who should bear the responsibilities towards the next generation.

 At the same time the Society will pursue world peace and prosperity based on the mission and vision that have been inherited since its foundation and will foster the mutual understanding and friendship/goodwill between the two nations while respecting each other’s history/culture identity.